Building Regulation and Certification Reform October 2017

 • Consolidation of building provisions in the Environmental Planning & Assessment Act 1979;

 • Reform of certifier regulation by re-writing the Building Professionals Act 2005; and

 • New measures to facilitate better use and sharing of certification data.

-For further information on these changes please refer to the following link and the NSW Government Planning & Environment
+For further information on these changes please refer to the NSW Government Planning, Industry & Environment website.

 Building Owners Rights & Responsibilties to Maintain Fire Safety Measures

 Essential fire safety requirements